 Region Coding: Region Free

-Here’s the information provided about this release's transfer, “brand new 4k transfer from film negative”.
+Here’s the information provided about this release's transfer, "2K restoration of the Spanish Producer's cut from the negative."

-Hunting Ground comes on a 25 GB single layer Blu-ray.
+Murder in a Blue World comes on a 50 GB dual layer Blu-ray.

-The source used for this transfer is in excellent shape and any source related debris is minimal.
-Colors, image clarity and black levels look strong throughout.
+The source used for this transfer is in excellent shape.
+Colors look vivid, image clarity and black levels are solid, and grain remains intact.

-This release comes with two audio options, a DTS-HD mono mix in Spanish and a DTS-HD mono mix in Spanish.
+This release comes with two audio options, a LPCM mono mix in English and a LPCM mono mix in Spanish.
 Both the audio mixes are in great shape; the dialog always comes through clearly, the ambient sounds are well-represented, and the score sounds appropriately robust.
-Included with this release are removable English subtitles for the Spanish language track and English SDH subtitles for the English language track.
+Included with this release are two subtitles: English subtitles for the Spanish language track and English SDH subtitles for the English language track.